How to Become a Speech Pathologist: A Step-by-Step Guide

-Speech pathologists help adults and or children who have speech, communication, swallowing, and language disorders by evaluating, diagnosing, and treating these disorders.
-A speech pathologist may specialize in certain types of speech disorders or help people with a wide variety of speech and communication issues.
-For example, some work exclusively with children in the school setting, helping with speech and language development, while others work at medical facilities helping those with swallowing disorders or aphasia.
-Still others open up a private practice, offering a wide variety of speech and communication services.
-Whatever they choose to do, speech-language pathologists always help improve others’ ability to communicate.
+Speech pathologists help people with speech, communication, swallowing, and language disorders by evaluating, diagnosing, and treating these disorders.
+A speech pathologist may specialize in specific types of speech disorders or help people with various speech and communication challenges.
+Some pathologists work exclusively with children in school settings, helping them with speech and language development, while others work at medical facilities, helping those with swallowing disorders or aphasia.

 Speech@Emerson enables you to earn an MS online and pursue SLP certification in as few as 20 mos.
 Learn the same curriculum as the on-campus program.
 Study FT or PT.